 Shisui felt his blood rush with anger.
-"And Danzō nearly tried to kill me in his selfish conquest for power."
+"And Danzō nearly killed me in his selfish conquest for power."

 Sarutobi sighed, pinching the bridge of his nose.
 "I understand.
 Go get checked into the hospital.
 We will discuss this at a later time."

 A blonde boy turned around at the voice, blue eyes practically gleaming.
 He ran towards her, waving his had wildly in the air.